-View the 2022-2025 Fire and Rescue plan on the Police, Fire and Crime Commissioner’s website.
+View the 2022-2025 Fire and Rescue plan on the Deputy Mayor's website

 Core Code of Ethics for Fire and Rescue Services